melchor629/youtubedl-audio-api/README.md

 By default, running the app with `python app.py` will run on http://localhost:5000 .
 If you set the environment variable `PORT` to some port, it will listen for everyone at the specified port.

-The app can be scalated using `gunicorn -c gunicorn.conf ytdl_audio_api.wsgi`.
+The app can be scalated using `gunicorn -c gunicorn.py ytdl_audio_api.wsgi`.
 Is configured to use `gevent` for asynchronous serving.

 You can deploy the app to [Heroku][4] or into a [Docker][3] environment.